ericbiewener/vscode-vandelay/README.md

 [Configuration](#configuration)).
 Multi-root workspaces are supported.

 ## How to Use
 By itself, Vandelay doesn't do anything.
-You need to download a specific language plugin for Vandelay, such as [JavaScript](https://github.com/ericbiewener/vscode-vandelay-js) or [Python](https://github.com/ericbiewener/vscode-vandelay-py).
+You need to download a specific Vandelay language plugin, such as [JavaScript](https://github.com/ericbiewener/vscode-vandelay-js) or
+[Python](https://github.com/ericbiewener/vscode-vandelay-py).
 Installing one of those plugins will automatically install this core Vandelay plugin as a dependency.

+See the documentation for those plugins.

 ## Writing Your Own Plugin
 Plugins may be written for any language.
 I'd be happy to flesh out some documentation if there is interest.